Will coronavirus spark a homeschool revolution?

 Homeschooling in the long-term

-Homeschooling in the long-term will not be an option for many parents.
-For some, however, it may now seem a more viable option than it once did, maybe even a preferable option.
-Some of the challenges those new to homeschooling will face include how to structure learning in the long-term, including developing a syllabus and working out how kids will sit examinations when the time comes.
-They’ll also need to ensure their kids get enough social interactions with other kids, which is something that the current situation restricts.
+Some of the challenges those new to homeschooling faced included how to structure learning in the long-term, including developing a syllabus and working out how kids would sit examinations.
+They’ll also needed to ensure their kids got enough social interactions with other kids, which is something that the pandemic greatly restricted.